last update: February 23, 2022

 is served by the JR Sanyo Main Line

 .
-Using this line you can reach Onomichi from Hiroshima station at a much cheaper price (1450 YEN, 90 minutes).
-However, there are few direct trains, you'll probably have to make a change at Itozaki station
+Through this line you can reach Onomichi from Hiroshima station at a much cheaper price (1520¥) and in about 90 minutes.
+However, few trains are direct, you will probably have to change trains in Itozaki

 Guided tours, activities and other things to do

 If you are planning a trip to Japan and you want to do something more than just visiting famous places and monuments, we suggest you to use Rakuten Travel Experiences

 Rakuten Travel is a very useful website to enrich your travel experience